Zenqlo/TPM_Update_Infineon_SLB_9670/README.md

-# Infineon TPM SLB 9670 TPM Chip FW Update in Windows - Guide and Links
+# Infineon TPM SLB 9670 TPM Chip FW Update Guide and Links
+#

 **Important Prerequisites:**
 * Disable BitLocker and any program using TPM
 * Disable and clear TPM in BIOS

 Please use the links below to download FW update programs from authorized OEM vendors.

-In case of inaccessible links, public update files from OEM vendors are backed up in "OEM Vendor backup"
+* These files are proprietary, and uploading them to a public repository could infringe on the vendors’ intellectual property rights.
+* Public availability for download does not automatically permit redistribution.

-Note: You may use Windows-To-Go USB to update if no Windows OS is on the current system.
+Note: You may use Windows-To-Go USB to update in Windows if no Windows OS is on the current system.

-UEFI updates for Linux are available in the package; read readme inside the zip.
+If you are familiar to command line or only use Linux, UEFI updates are available in the package; read readme inside the zip.

 ## Section A: Early Versions Update to 7.62.3126.0